jackrlynn3/holidays-api/README.md

 Holidays are **import** because they symbolize **what a culture or region values**.
 However, remembering when holidays happen is tricky, so the **Holidays API UI** takes in hundreds of **US and international holidays** from the [Time and Date API](https://www.timeanddate.com/holidays/us/) and allows the user to view their holiday lists.
 Furthermore, users can **add** and **delete** holidays to their wishes and then **save** their holiday lists to a **JSON file** to then use later on.
 This UI functions entirely on command-line-enabled Python.

-*Project structured is described under the Plans directory*
+*Project structure is described under the Plans directory*

 *Creator: Jack Lynn (Dev10 Data Associate)*